chaijs/chai-change/README.md

 ## Asynchronous asserts

-Both the `affect` and `getValue` callbacks can optionally take a node-style callback, with `error` as the first parameter.
-If you provide either with a callback, you need to give a final `callback:` option to the change assertion, that is used to notify your test runner that the test is complete.
-This works best with test runners that expect node callbacks to control async tests, like mocha in the below example:
+Both the `affect` and `getValue` callbacks can optionally take a node-style callback, with `error` as the first parameter, or return a promise.
+If you provide a callback or return a promise for either of them, you need to give a final `callback:` option to the change assertion, that is used to notify your test runner that the test is complete.

+### With error-first callback

 ```javascript
 var count = 0;